-Civil Engineering student Anjie Liu was awarded a WCGS Travel Grant to help fund her exchange to the Technical University of Munich (TUM) in Germany, where she studied for the academic year 2015-2016.
+Civil Engineering student Anjie Liu was awarded a Stork Travel Award to help fund her exchange to the Technical University of Munich (TUM) in Germany, where she studied for the academic year 2015-2016.
 TUM, founded in 1868, boasts 13 Nobel Prize winners, 10 IEEE Fellows, and over 700 startups.
-This is Anjie's final report, written after she returned to UWaterloo to continue with her degree.
+This is Anjie's final report, written after she returned to UWaterloo to continue her degree.

 I had an amazing time studying at the Technical University of Munich (TUM) and travelling throughout Germany.
 It gave me a chance to improve my German and meet people from all over Europe.
 I was able to explore many regions, from southern Bavaria to Berlin and Hamburg, and also across Baden-Württemberg.